Brother of man attacked by dog calls for a change in the law

 Top 100 law firm Express Solicitors has acquired two well-known Manchester personal injury firms this week, Amelans Solicitors and Jefferies Solicitors.

-Managing Partner at Express Solicitors, James Maxey said: “We are thrilled to have acquired Amelans Solicitors and Jefferies Solicitors, they are both companies we have held in high regard for some time.
+Chief Executive Officer at Express Solicitors, James Maxey said: “We are thrilled to have acquired Amelans Solicitors and Jefferies Solicitors, they are both companies we have held in high regard for some time.
 They have excellent reputations with exacting standards and good lawyers.”

 The two acquisitions will take the number of Express Solicitors employees to over 600.